GSG-G8/next.js/learning-outcomes.md

   + Build component and style it.
 +  Data fetching
    + Learn how to fetch the data from API.
    + How to use the fetched data.
+(Server and static rendering)
 +  Deployment
    + Deploy your app in Vercel.